CiscoDevNet/AppD-Cloud-Kickstart/BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md

 ## Overview

 The AppDynamics Cloud Kickstart project enables an IT Administrator, Software Developer, or DevOps engineer to automate the building of immutable VM images using open source tools from [Hashicorp](https://www.hashicorp.com/).
-Currently, these VMs consist of two types:
+Currently, these VMs consist of these types:

 -	__APM-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
 It consists of the AppDynamics Enterprise Console, Controller, and Events Service.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM designed for Intelligent Workload Management.
 It consists of the CWOM Platform server.